 I’ve been through this one before, so I know how bad retraction settings can negatively affect your prints, and even cause them to fail altogether.
 The retraction settings mainly consist of retraction length and retraction speed.

 People usually have their retraction lengths and speeds way too high.
-I would lower retraction length to around 2mm and retraction speed to 40mm/s as a good starting point, then you can trial and error that as you wish.
+I would lower retraction length to around 4-5mm for Bowden (2mm for a Direct Drive extruder) and retraction speed to 40mm/s as a good starting point, then you can trial and error that as you wish.

 You don’t want your filament to be generating extra strain from the pressure of the back and forth movements from retractions.